MVC Areas with example

 Creating Area

-To add an area to an MVC application, right-click on the project item with in the Solution Explorer window and select Add>Area option as shown below.
+To add an area to an MVC application, right-click on the project item within the Solution Explorer window and select Add>Area option as shown below.

 Now a new prompt will appear, with in give the name of the area like "Department" and click Add button.
 Now the new Department Area has been cretaed as shown in below fig.